hm-lang/core/proposals/README.md

 ```

 Like the keys in maps, items added to a set become deeply constant,
-even if the set variable is mutable.
+even if the set variable is writeable.

 TODO: discussion on `insertionOrderedSet` and `unorderedSet`, if we want them.